pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/guides/packaging/package_components.rst

 Tex
 ---

 The TeX applications and tools are included in this component.
+For `texlive sub components`_.

 Util
 ----